 Optimizing Guidelines

 Current

 Operations

 Option 1: Vehicle Utilization (allocation, rentals, pooling/sharing)

 Asset Ensure proper utilization levels

 Management Are there opportunities to update/revise vehicle allocation (e.g.

 rentals, pooling/sharing)?

-Who: Fleet 2) Maintenance and Repairs
+Who: Fleet Maintenance and Repairs

 Managers, Optimize workshop activities

 Fleet/Equipment Are parts being replaced prematurely?

 Operators Are service intervals too short/long?

 Is the technology operating efficiently?

 Optimize preventative maintenance schedules

 Repurposing Assets (Equipment)

 Is there an opportunity to repurpose the asset in a different

 capacity (e.g. chainsaws from Forestry to Park Operations)?

-Repurposing Assets (Fleet)
+4) Repurposing Assets (Fleet)

 Is there an opportunity to repurpose the asset (within the life

 expectancy) in a different capacity (e.g. change off vehicles

-moving locations)? o Is there an opportunity to repurpose the asset (beyond the life expectancy) in a different capacity (e.g. buses as barriers/ 5) Life Expectancy What is the expected useful life of the Fleet (or Equipment)?
+moving locations)? o Is there an opportunity to repurpose the asset (beyond the life expectancy) in a different capacity (e.g. buses as barriers/ blockades) 5) Life Expectancy • What is the expected useful life of the Fleet (or Equipment)?
 Can or should this be extended?
 If not, refer to Disposal of Surplus City Assets Policy.
 Option 2: Route Optimization Operations Are drivers taking the most efficient route to their destination?
-Management 2) Driving Behaviour Who: Fleet 1.
-Are drivers operating the vehicles responsibly (non-aggressive Managers, acceleration/braking, adhering to speed limits)?
-Fleet/Equipment Is the Idling Control By-law being adhered to?
-Operators, Is there sufficient onboarding and safety training?
-If not, Driver Training Staff, consider whether additional training programs may be Enforcement, required.
-Environment 3) Right-Sizing Is the right size/type of vehicle being used for the task?
-Is there an opportunity to replace, repurpose, or convert vehicles to more fuel efficient alternatives (e.g. hybrids)?
-4) Awareness and Training Is there a need for additional awareness and/or training programs generally or for specific issues (e.g. to address aggressive driving/idling/route issues)?
-5) By Laws and Policies 1.
-Does the Idling Control By-Law need to be updated and/or enhance?
-2. Are additional enforcement procedures/practices required?
-Option 3: Fuel Alternative Fuels Switching Is there an opportunity to switch to alternative fuels (e.g. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ biodiesel)?
-Who: Fleet Managers
+Management 2) Driving Behaviour Who: Fleet Are drivers operating the vehicles responsibly (non-aggressive acceleration/braking, adhering to speed limits)?
+Managers, Fleet/Equipment 2.
+Is the Idling Control By-law being adhered to?
+Operators, Driver Training Staff, Is there sufficient onboarding and safety training?
+If not, consider whether additional training programs may be required.
+Enforcement, 3) Right-Sizing Environment 1.
+Is the right size/type of vehicle being used for the task?
+Is the right size/type of verticle being used for the task: Is there an opportunity to replace, repurpose, or convert vehicles to more fuel efficient alternatives (e.g. hybrids)?
+4) Awareness and Training Nwareness and Training 1.
+Is there a need for additional awareness and/or training programs generally or for specific issues (e.g. to address aggressive driving/idling/route issues)?
+5) By Laws and Policies , • Does the Idling Control By-Law need to be updated and/or enhance?
+Ontion 2: First 2.
+Are additional enforcement procedures/practices required?1) Alternative Fuels Option 3: Fuel Switching Alternative Fuels Is there an opportunity to switch to alternative fuels (e.g. - Cwitching biodiesel)?
+Who: Fleet 2.03.000.
+Managers